 Cons

-Toniebox vs Yoto Player: age suitability
+Yoto vs Toniebox: age suitability

 The Toniebox and Yoto Player are both advertised as suitable for children from three years up.
 However, many parents who have used both players find that Toniebox is more suitable for younger children due to both how simple it is to use for little ones and its durability - there's no need to worry about it being thrown around.

-Whereas for older children (5 years+), the Yoto Player is recommended as a product that grows with children as once they've grown out of listening to stories and songs, the player can also be used as a Bluetooth player.
+Whereas for older children (5 years+), the Yoto Player is recommended as a product that grows with children, as once they've grown out of listening to stories and songs, the player can also be used as a Bluetooth player.
 Many also feel the Yoto Player looks a bit more grown-up than the Toniebox.

-Toniebox vs Yoto Player: the cost
+Yoto vs Toniebox: the cost

 What does a Yoto Player cost?

 The Yoto Player costs £99.99 and in the box, you'll receive the player itself, the USB-C charger and a welcome card required for set up.
-Yoto cards start from just £1.99 but it's worth noting that the most popular card options tend to cost anywhere between £4.99 and £9.99.
+Yoto cards start from just £1.99, but it's worth noting that the most popular card options tend to cost anywhere between £4.99 and £9.99.
 For cards with collections of stories and songs, the price naturally ramps up.

 What does a Toniebox cost?